Have end users change participant settings (lobby settings) for Teams meetings

 Just like with Skype for Business have a setting that allows our end users to change the participant settings for Teams Meetings as described here for Skype for Business: https://support.office.com/en-us/article/change-participant-settings-for-skype-for-business-meetings-9175e297-de5f-43b2-8e0f-85cc05e24986

-This feature is released now, please try it out and provide feedback.
+This feature is fully rolled out to the public ring, including PSTN lobby bypass.
 For details, please see the documentation below:

 Laura Broder commented